play-dl/play-dl/docs/README.md

 -   quality : `number` :- Sets quality of stream [ 0 = Lowest, 1 = Medium ].
 Leave this empty to get highest audio quality.
 -   cookie : `string` :- **[Cookies](https://github.com/play-dl/play-dl/discussions/34)** are optional and are required for playing age restricted videos.
+-   proxy : `Proxy` :- Optional parameter to add support of proxies.
+As of now, HTTPS proxies are only supported.
+So make sure to get HTTPS proxies only.

 #### stream(url : `string`, options? : [`StreamOptions`](https://github.com/play-dl/play-dl/tree/main/docs#streamoptions-))